-Paul declared to the people of Lystra that we ought instead to worship the living God, the Creator of the heavens and the earth, who satisfies our hearts with food and gladness.
-(Acts 14:14) It was a simple message, but also subversive, for these words also undermined the worship of Caesar!
+In response, Paul declared to the people of Lystra that we ought instead to worship the living God, the Creator of the heavens and the earth, who satisfies our hearts with food and gladness.
+(Acts 14:14) It was a simple message, but it was also subversive, for these words undermined the worship of Caesar!

 - Od.
 1.2.25-44, from “Paul and the Faithfulness of God”, N.T.
 Wright (pg 322) ↩